Seal of Georgia: The Arch

 In 1857, the University of Georgia constructed a cast iron representation of the architectural elements featured on the obverse of the Great Seal.
 It stands at the north entrance of the campus, and has become known as The Arch.
 Fashioned from existing material, The Arch is a representation but not an exact replica of the elements of the Seal.
 Originally serving both symbolic and practical functions, it was connected to a barrier which kept cows from roaming over parts of the campus, and was initially known as The Gate.
 Today, The Arch is an important symbol of the University.
 According to legend, it is bad luck for freshmen (or, in some versions, any undergraduate student) to walk under the arch.
 Legend suggests that any student walking through the arch prematurely will never graduate.

-Logo and digital icon used by the Government of Georgia's websites, being a stylized and hyper-simplified version of the arch seal.
+The "digital seal" used by the Government of Georgia's websites and other digital properties,isg a stylized and hyper-simplified version of the arch seal.